humahq/huma-sdk/docs/webhooks.md

     ```

 By following these steps, you'll have a setup to receive answers through a webhook in a secure and efficient manner.

+#### Submit request for creating history visual file to Trigger Your history visualized Webhook Callback

+1. Run your webhook client code.

+2. Submit a request for creating history visual file using the `submit_history_visual` function and wait for the webhook callback:

+    ```python
+    import huma_sdk
+    histories_client = huma_sdk.session(service_name="Histories")
+    submission_status = histories_client.submit_history_visual(ticket_number="<write your ticket number>")
+    print("submission_status:", submission_status)
+    ```

+By following these steps, you'll have a setup to receive visuals of history answer through a webhook in a secure and efficient manner.

+#### Subscription Updated Webhook are automatically triggered when answer of subscribed question is updated.

+1. Run your webhook client code.

+2. Subscribe a question using the `create_subscription` function and wait for the webhook callback:

+    ```python
+    import huma_sdk
+    subscription_client = huma_sdk.session(service_name="Subscriptions")
+    subscription_status = subscription_client.create_subscription(ticket_number=ticket_number)
+    print("subscription_status:", subscription_status)
+    ```

+By following these steps, you'll have a setup to receive subscribed answer updationsw through a webhook in a secure and efficient manner.

 ### Webhook Functions